 Top 10 Sexually Transmitted Diseases in the UK - Ashcroft Pharmacy

-Sexually transmitted diseases are infections spread through sexual routes; anal, vaginal, and oral.
-You are likely to get STDs if are sexually active, have multiple partners, or don't use protective barriers.
+Sexually transmitted diseases are infections spread during sex or through sexual contact, such as anal, vaginal, and oral.
+You are likely to get STDs if you are sexually active, have multiple partners, or don't use protective barriers.

-There are curable and noncurable STIs.This blog will discuss the top 10 STDs, their causes, symptoms, and treatments.
+There are curable and noncurable STDs.This blog will discuss the top 10 STDs, their causes, symptoms, and treatments.

 The report (Updated 4 June 2024) on sexually transmitted infection (STI) diagnoses and screening in England for 2023: